Bionicle Heroes: Development and release

 The development of Bionicle Heroes began in late 2005.
 The decision was made early on to not follow the official Bionicle story, as ignoring it would allow more flexibility in game development and enemy variety.
 According to director Jon Burton, the home console version of the game was initially planned to be a first-person shooter.
 This stage of development lasted into February 2006.
 At the time, almost all first-person shooter games received "M" ratings from the Entertainment Software Rating Board (ESRB), and preliminary submissions to the ESRB resulted in ratings that Lego found to be unacceptable despite the lack of blood, gore, or other characteristics typical of "M"-rated games.
-In order to bring Bionicle Heroes down to an acceptable "E" or "E10+" rating, the decision was made to covert the game into a third-person shooter.
+In order to bring Bionicle Heroes down to an acceptable "E" or "E10+" rating, the decision was made to convert the game into a third-person shooter.
 The Game Boy Advance and Nintendo DS versions of the game were developed by parallel teams at Amaze Entertainment.
 The DS version marked the first first-person shooter game released on the platform since Metroid Prime Hunters earlier the same year.
 A version of the game was also developed for mobile phones by Universomo.

 Bionicle Heroes was officially announced in May 2006, with a showcase set for E3 2006.
 The E3 demo showcased the basic gameplay of the console version of the game, with the fundamental mechanics well in place.
 Erik Brudvig of IGN noted that it was expected the game would be aimed at kids, but he was surprised by it being a "quite sophisticated action-adventure game that looks to contain a complete experience".
 Alex Navarro of GameSpot noted similarities to the Lego Star Wars games in terms of visual presentation and charm.
-The game's Wii port was announced in January 2007.
 Bionicle Heroes was released on all platforms on November 14, 2006, with the exception of the Wii version, which came out on April 24, 2007.
+In Europe, the game was released on November 24, 2006 for all platforms except for the DS and Wii versions, which were released on January 12 and May 25, 2007, respectively.